laser54/bank-churn-prediction/README.md

 ## Quickstart

 ### Option A — Google Colab
-Open and run:
+Open and run `notebooks/run_pipeline.ipynb` in Google Colab.
-- `notebooks/01_eda.ipynb`
-- `notebooks/02_preprocessing.ipynb`

 The notebook can download the dataset using KaggleHub.
-If your environment requires Kaggle auth, configure it in Colab as usual.
+If your environment requires Kaggle authentication, configure it in Colab as usual.

 ### Option B — Local run
 1) Create venv and install deps: